 Dennis Knight Turner

 Turner was described by the NZ Herald in 1951 as ‘providing the link between past and future that New Zealand has been needing’.
 He left New Zealand in 1964 to live in England, despondent at how hard it was to work here as a full-time career artist.
-He was persuaded to return to his home town of Whanganui for The Sarjeant public gallery residency in 1992, and completed a significant number of watercolour paintings, often using restrained colours mimicking natural pigments.
-This is the first time this series has been exhibited.
+He was persuaded to return to his home town of Whanganui for The Sarjeant public gallery Tylee Cottage residency in 1992, and completed a significant number of watercolour paintings, often using restrained colours mimicking natural pigments.
+These were first exhibited at The Diversion Gallery in Marlborough; some have been selected for a retrospective exhibition toured by the Auckland University Gus Fisher Gallery in 2014.

 More About the Artist